fisher-alice/johnny-five-wiki/IO-Plugins.md

 - Create a `data` event stream,  invoking `handler` at an implementation independent frequency, however it is recommended that `handler` is called no less than once every 19 milliseconds.
 - A corresponding "digital-read-${pin}" event is also emitted

+### Special Method Definitions

+**normalizePin(pin)**
+- Define a special method that Johnny-Five will call when normalizing the pin value for a given class.

 TODO:

 - sendI2CWriteRequest